-- To develop the control methods and operating principles of switched reluctance motors. - To introduce the concepts of stepper motors and its applications. - To understand the basic concepts of other special machines.
+- To review the fundamental concepts of permanent magnets and the operation of - permanent magnet brushless DC motors. - To introduce the concepts of permanent magnet brushless synchronous motors and synchronous reluctance motors. - To develop the control methods and operating principles of switched reluctance motors. - To introduce the concepts of stepper motors and its applications. - To understand the basic concepts of other special machines.